-In the pages of this website, you’ll learn what we’re doing — and what you can do — to keep CMU Chippewas safe, and find out what you need to do to prepare for the spring semester on campus or remotely, or a combination of both.
+In the pages of this website, you’ll learn what we’re doing — and what you can do — to keep CMU Chippewas safe, and find out what you need to do to prepare for the summer semester on campus or remotely, or a combination of both.

 Everyone has a personal responsibility to practice social distancing, frequent handwashing, cough/sneeze etiquette,

 proper tissue usage and disposal, avoidance of touching their face, and respecting others.

 All students, staff, faculty, guests and visitors to campus are required to adhere to the policies, protocols and

 guidelines presented here.
 Failure to do so may result in disciplinary or corrective action.

 CMU requires all faculty, staff and students to self-screen each day for symptoms of COVID-19 before

 coming to CMU's main campus or other satellite location or participating in CMU-sponsored

 To reduce the risk of spreading the virus, stay at least six feet — or about two arms' lengths — from

 The university requires everyone to wear a covering over their nose and mouth indoors, except when